Last Updated: June 09, 2021

 Scoring for TOEIC Speaking and Writing Test

 The TOEIC Speaking and Writing section does not have a pass or fail grade and is instead provided with score bands that indicate where the candidate stands.
-The number of score bands varies according to the different section of the test and candidates will be able to either attempt both the Speaking and Writing sections together or they will be able to attempt them separately and accordingly they will receive a combined score, a speaking score, or writing score.
+The number of score bands vary according to the different sections of the test and candidates will be able to either attempt both the Speaking and Writing sections together or they will be able to attempt them separately and accordingly they will receive a combined score, a speaking score, or a writing score.